Deposits

 Is there Tax on Furniture Included in the Sale?

-When buying a property in Whistler and furniture is included, Provincial Sales Tax (PST) is applicable.
+When buying a property in Whistler and furniture is included, Provincial Sales Tax (PST) is applicable on the value of the furniture.
+I have this on the authority of a Race and Company lawyer.
 This 7% PST is charged on used furniture and has to be accounted for.
 This tax will be of most concern to the buyer who is financing the purchase as the mortgage company will not finance furniture.
+However, like everything else in financing…it depends.

 Continue reading “Provincial Sales Tax (PST) on Furniture”